 Contango Strategies website

-Dr. Reno Pontarollo is the Chief Scientific Officer at Genome Prairie.
+Dr. Reno Pontarollo is the president and CEO at Genome Prairie.
 His credentials include a PhD in Veterinary Microbiology from the University of Saskatchewan and a Masters of Business Administration from Athabasca University.
 His primary areas of research have been in genomics, molecular biology, vaccine development, and immunology.
 Previously, Dr. Pontarollo held research appointments at the Department of National Defense Medical Countermeasures Section and the Vaccine and Infectious Disease Organization – International Vaccine Centre (VIDO-InterVac).

-Prior to his role as Chief Scientific Officer at Genome Prairie, Dr. Pontarollo was the Director of Research for Pyxis Genomics where he led a program on innate immunity.
+Prior to his work at Genome Prairie, Dr. Pontarollo was Director of Research for Pyxis Genomics where he led a program on innate immunity.
 He also has a strong background and interest in agriculture that was acquired in the family cattle business in the Southern Alberta community of Cardston.

 Genome Prairie website